 5. Partner with influencers in your industry

 A great place to start is TikTok’s Creator Marketplace.
 It’s a “matchmaking service” to help brands find the right influencers.
-Since this tool was developed exactly with this purpose in mind, you’ll find helpful features like creator discovery, campaign management, and reporting.
-There are a number of other marketplaces to find and connect with influencers, including Shopify Collabs.
+You’ll see helpful features like creator discovery, campaign management, and reporting.

 There are plenty of ways to partner with an influencer, such as:

-- Ask them to push their audience to your TikTok storefront
+- Asking them to push their audience to your TikTok storefront

 6. Get more traction with TikTok ads or promoted posts